metosin/signaali/README.md

 > Naali: Finnish word for the [arctic fox](https://en.wikipedia.org/wiki/Arctic_fox).

+> Sig: The name of an arctic fox.

+> Signaali: Finnish word for signal.

 This library contains a flexible CLJC implementation of signals, which are used for building **reactive systems**.
 The author is using it for building a web framework, but it could also be used for many other types of applications.
 You can read more about signals [in this article](https://dev.to/milomg/super-charging-fine-grained-reactive-performance-47ph).

-With Signaali, you can dynamically create and maintain a directed aclyclic graph where the nodes are either:
+With Signaali, you can dynamically create and maintain a directed acyclic graph where the nodes are either:
 - representing an input data or signal, e.g. `(create-signal value)`,
 - representing a derived data, e.g. `(create-derived run-fn)`,